PortalTelemedicina/vuejs-test/README.md

 ## Documentation Requisites
 - It can be done in portuguese although being in english will also be considered a plus
 - It should be easy to undertand how to execute your tests (if it has any)
+- Explain about the page usage and capabilities with some text and images

 ## Last Requesites
 - You can use your Github, GitLab or BitBucket to deliver this test